ai-mrkogao/ai-mrkogao.github.io/_posts/2018-06-27-ActorCriticTensorflow.md

 ![DDPG_theorem](../../pictures/policy_gradient/DDPG_theorem.png){:height="90%" width="90%"}

-Eq.6 is exactly waht we want.
+Eq.6 is exactly what we want.

 ## Pendulum Example
 Pendulum has a low dimensional state space and a single continuous action within [-2,2]